amblelabs/stargate-wiki/content/mechanics/iris.md

 ---

-### Irises

 ![iris](images/irisdefault.png)

-- This is the ultimate defence agains unwanted guests coming through your stargate.
+This is the ultimate defence agains unwanted guests coming through your stargate.
 Irises come in a range of different types, each type will last longer based on the tier that your gate has.

 `THIS IS TEMP AND PROBS WILL CHANGE!`